The Verde Island Passage

 Developing and delivering science-based, strategic training programs and materials

-Reef monitoring surveys are regularly conducted by SEA Institute to track the health of marine ecosystems over time.
+Reef monitoring surveys are regularly conducted to track the health of marine ecosystems over time.
 This data helps identify the threats faced by the VIP.
-This collaborative activity also encourages local stakeholders stewardship.
+This collaborative activity also encourages local stakeholders’ stewardship.

 Enhancing and expanding scientific knowledge about the VIP’s marine ecosystem

-SEA Institute also directs education and awareness campaigns in the local communities around the VIP to encourage a sense of responsibility and stewardship of the ecosystem, spread primarily through various Ecocamps.
+Efforts also direct education and awareness campaigns in the local communities around the VIP to encourage a sense of responsibility and stewardship of the ecosystem, spread primarily through various “Ecocamps”.

 Empowering and engaging community partners with knowledge, tools and skills to affect change